maybebyte/anthesis/local-authoritative-dns.md

     $ host peterepeat
     Host peterepeat not found: 3(NXDOMAIN)

-This happens because `.home.arpa` is not being appended to `peterepeat` before the lookup.
+This happens because the system doesn't append `.home.arpa` to `peterepeat` before the lookup.
 The machine trying to perform the lookup needs to have this line added to [`resolv.conf(5)`](https://man.openbsd.org/resolv.conf).

     domain home.arpa